-With this software, and the Monitor connected to your computer, either at your desk or in the field, you will program your individual SETUP details and download collected data to graphically represent the soil moisture characteristics of your location.
-These functions are outlined in the following steps: To install the software onto your computer from a CD:
+WATERGRAPH PROGRAMMING - WaterGraph is a Microsoft Windows® based software program with which you communicate with the WATERMARK Monitor.
+This program is on the CD that is included with your monitor.
+With this software, and the Monitor connected to your computer, either at your desk or in the field, you will program your individual SETUP characteristics and download collected data to graphically represent the soil moisture characteristics of your location.
+These functions are outlined in the following steps (please refer to the CD for additional Information.):

+To install the software onto your computer: